Work Stress & Burnout

 - Anxiety or low mood

-- Diabetes, thyroid disease, anemia, B12 deficiency, or vitamin deficiencies
+- Diabetes, thyroid disease, anemia, vitamin B12 deficiency, or other vitamin deficiencies

 What to Expect at Your First Visit